tyShinkle/md-tutorial/README.md

 ## Formatting Text with Markdown

 Markup languages have syntax rules and add additional symbols to text or 'markup' traditional content.

+Here is a reference for marking up text...